 - Why Visit: The High Court Masai Market is a fantastic place to find authentic Kenyan crafts at affordable prices, but be prepared to haggle.
 It’s one of the busiest markets, so it’s a good idea to arrive early.

-4. Two Rivers Mall (Tuesdays)
+4. Two Rivers Mall (Daily)

-- Location: Limuru Road, Runda
+- Location: Two Rivers Mall, B1 level, off Limuru Road, Runda

-- Market Days: Tuesdays
+- Market Days: Daily

 - Overview: Located at Nairobi’s largest mall, this market caters to visitors looking for a more relaxed and organized shopping experience.
 It’s slightly smaller than other Masai Markets but still offers a good selection of crafts and souvenirs.